-- Region of greatest seismicity are Circum-Pacific areas, with the epicentres and the most frequent occurrences along the ‘Pacific Ring of Fire’.
+- Region of greatest seismicity are Circum-Pacific areas, with the epicenters and the most frequent occurrences along the ‘Pacific Ring of Fire’.

 - It is said that as many as 70% of earthquakes occur in the Circum-Pacific belt.

-- Remaining occur in the interiors of plates and on spreading ridge centers.
+- The remaining occur in the interiors of plates and on spreading ridge centers.

 Earthquakes are caused mainly due to dis-equilibrium in any part of the crust of the earth.

-A number of causes have been assigned to caused dis-equilibrium or isostatic imbalence in the earth’s crust such as-
+A number of causes have been assigned to caused dis-equilibrium or isostatic imbalance in the earth’s crust.

 - Volcanic eruption